onomyprotocol/onomy/docs/testnet/readme.md

 This iteration is also focused on proving out the Gravity bridge as well as deployment methodology and other custom modules for the upcoming production Onomy incentivized testnet and mainnet.

-The documentation here will guide you through the steps needed to run full nodes, become a validator, obtain ANOM/NOM, and try out the Onomy Network.
+The documentation here will guide you through the steps needed to run full nodes, obtain ANOM/NOM, and try out the Onomy Network.

-To join us as a or discuss the current testnet, kindly get in touch with us via [Discord](https://discord.gg/27r73SYAkQ) .
+To join us or discuss the current testnet, kindly get in touch with us via [Discord](https://discord.gg/27r73SYAkQ) .
 More focused discussions are possible on our [official forum](https://forum.onomy.io/).

 ## Documents